-determinations.
-Other agencies simply follow litigation advice from the Department of Justice in the event that a rule is challenged.
-DOJ stated that it includes privileged documents in a certified administrative record only as required by statute or court order though this internal practice should be distinguished from DOJ's role as a principal litigator and the ENRD guidance.
+in the event that a rule is challenged.210 DOJ stated that it includes privileged documents in a certifiedan administrative record for judicial review only as required by statute or court order though this internal practice should be distinguished from DOJ's role as a principal litigator and the ENRD guidance.211

 The choice between excluding privileged documents on relevance grounds and indexing but not including privileged documents in a certified administrative record is complex and the contours of the necessary analysis may not be evident until the agency is served with a complaint or petition.
 Litigation has already addressed, but not conclusively resolved, some of these issues.
 As NOAA points out, courts diverge in their approach to the composition of an administrative record with some district court judges in the D.C.
 Circuit taking the position that deliberative material is excluded from the administrative record, while some district courts in the Ninth Circuit taking the position that deliberative materials are properly part of the administrative record and may not be withheld absent a justified showing of privilege.
-While judicial interpretation may permit exclusion of privileged documents (whether on privilege or substantive definition), agencies must make a decision on exclusion or procedural inclusion based on broader policy (e.g., favoring disclosure) and practicality (e.g., cost of exclusion litigation against cost of inclusion) considerations.
+While judicial interpretation may permittypically permits exclusion of privileged documents (whether on privilege or substantive definition), agencies mustalso make a decision decisions on exclusion or procedural inclusion based on broader policy (e.g., favoring disclosure) and practicality (e.g., cost of exclusion litigation against cost of inclusion) considerations.